2014 Habitat for Humanity Builders Blitz Is Underway

 Winter Park's First Net-Zero Energy Home Under Construction

-Rob Smith, of e2 Homes, an expert at Custom Home Building and Green Building practices, is proud to have been the builder chosen by the Wilson family, the longtime owners of the property on Pine Avenue.
+We are proud to have been the builder chosen by the Wilson family, the longtime owners of the property on Pine Avenue.
 Rebekkah and Rick Wilson, along with their two girls, Elizabeth and Leora, had been searching for the right builder to make their dreams of building a green home on their own property a reality.
 The family has owned their property on Pine Avenue since 1992, and knew that this was the spot that they wanted to be in for a very long time to come.
 In 2008, Rick, an engineer, and Rebekkah, an international contracts expert, began their search for the right firm to help realize such a dream.
-The couple searched throughout both South and Central Florida, and were thrilled when they found Rob Smith of e2 Homes, right in Winter Park.
-They knew that Rob understood their vision, and his nearly ten years of experience in Custom Home building gave them confidence that he would deliver the construction excellence they were seeking.
+The couple searched throughout both South and Central Florida, and were thrilled when they found e2 Homes, right in Winter Park.
+They knew we understood their vision, and his nearly ten years of experience in Custom Home building gave them confidence that he would deliver the construction excellence they were seeking.